-- Clinician contacts participant and informs them of study, or participant self-refers to the study through the Parkinson's Foundation directly - Participant consents and submits clinical information (including but not limited to, taken from participant's electronic medical record, basic demographics, contact information, family history, age at onset, year of diagnosis, deep brain stimulation status, referral source) - Centralized site coordinator connects with participant virtually to confirm eligibility and survey information - Buccal swab kit mailed to participant.
-Participant completes swab and mails sample to genetic testing laboratory - Genetic testing laboratory releases report to Parkinson's Foundation, referring provider, and the participant if they chose to receive their results - Genetic counseling will be provided either through centralized genetic counselors or site-based genetic counseling if available
+- Clinician contacts participant and informs them of study, or participant self-refers to the study through the Parkinson's Foundation directly - Before consenting, all participants will view an informational video about PD and the study - Participant consents and submits clinical information (including but not limited to, taken from participant's electronic medical record, basic demographics, contact information, family history, age at onset, year of diagnosis, deep brain stimulation status, referral source) - Centralized site coordinator connects with participant remotely to confirm eligibility and survey information - Sample collection kit (i.e. primarily whole blood or, secondarily, saliva or buccal swab) is mailed to participant.
+Participant completes collection and mails sample to genetic testing laboratory - Genetic testing laboratory releases report to Parkinson's Foundation and the referring provider - Genetic counseling and disclosure of results will be provided either through centralized genetic counselors or site-based genetic counseling if available